Jonas Jones: Life

 With his brother Charles Jones, who represented Leeds in the Legislative Assembly, he operated mills at Furnace Falls (Lyndhurst).
 He was a director of the Bank of Upper Canada branch at Brockville and, in 1834, became the president of the Saint Lawrence Inland Marine Assurance Company.

 In 1833, he was appointed president of a commission to help improve navigation along the Saint Lawrence which met with American engineers and, in 1834, work began on a canal at Cornwall and other projects were planned.
 In 1836, he was elected to the 13th Parliament of Upper Canada representing Leeds.
 He was appointed to the Legislative Council in 1839, serving as speaker while John Beverley Robinson was on leave.
 He was appointed to the Court of the King's Bench in 1837.

-In October of 1839, Jones took "no notice of petitions from the chiefs of the Six Nations" which attacked the credibility and character of young woman who had been raped by a Mohawk man named Noah Powlis.
+In October 1839, Jones took "no notice of petitions from the chiefs of the Six Nations" which attacked the credibility and character of young woman who had been raped by a Mohawk man named Noah Powlis.

 Between November 1839 and July 1840, Jones "used every judicial means possible to obtain a free pardon for Grace Smith", Grace being a young black girl who was convicted of arson".
 When Jones's recommendation failed to convince the Executive Council (who were anxious to make an example), Jones consulted the other judges and delivered the opinion that "the Judgment of death...in this case is erronious (erroneous)", and the council concurred.

 In 1842, his daughter, Mary Elizabeth, married Lieutenant-General Charles Younghusband CB FRS, a British Army officer and meteorologist.

 He died in Toronto on July 30, 1848, apparently of some form of seizure or stroke.
 Jones apparently left his room feeling "drowsy" and decided to take a walk before dinner at the suggestion of a colleague, and was found hours later collapsed in a building that he owned after a child had reported "judge Jones lying drunk".
 Jones was found completely paralyzed on his right side and unable to talk.
 Jones died soon later and was buried before many of his family had arrived.
 Jones left everything in his will to his wife.